COVID Smart ACT public schools

 The Chief Health Officer, the Australian Health Protection Principal Committee, World Health Organisation and Safe Work Australia all recommend good indoor air quality to reduce the chance of COVID-19 transmission.

-A detailed investigation has been undertaken of our school, including a technical assessment of HVAC systems and our ability to control fresh air.
+Detailed investigations have been undertaken of our schools, including technical assessments of HVAC systems (where fitted) and our ability to control fresh air.

 In naturally ventilated spaces, thermal comfort and ventilation will need to be balanced to provide safe learning environments.
 For more information, visit the ACT Education website.